birc-gsa-2022/readmap-competition/README.md

-# readmap-competition
+# Competition for final project

-Competition for final project
+THIS IS A TEMPLATE REPOSITORY.
+CREATE A REPO IN THE YEARLY ORGANISATIONS AND UPDATE THE CONFIGURATION TO COMPARE THE CONTESTANTS THERE.